MTomys/CsvConsoleAppSolution/README.md

 I hope you will like it :)

-The list of my suggestions to the initial code can be found here and in a seperate file called "suggestions.txt"
+The list of my suggestions to the initial code can be found here or in a seperate file called "suggestions.txt"

 Below is a list of things that immediately caught my attention: